 Is the COVID-19 Vaccine Safe for Pregnant Women?

-The Pfizer/BioNTech vaccine has a reported 95% efficacy rate, while the Moderna vaccine has a reported 94% efficacy rate.
-According to the FDA, side effects for both vaccines tend to be mild and include:
+According to the FDA, side effects for the vaccines tend to be mild and include:

-Neither vaccine was tested directly in pregnant women, but studies are planned.
-The ACOG says there are no signals yet identified that would show the vaccines are unsafe for pregnant or lactating women.
+The American College of Obstetricians and Gynecologists (ACOG) says there are no signals yet identified that would show the vaccines are unsafe for pregnant or lactating women.
 Pregnant and lactating women have received vaccines for other diseases for many years, the ACOG says.

 Should Pregnant Women Get the COVID-19 Vaccine?